nemoNoboru/monkey_type/README.md

 using MonkeyType

 class Returner
-  def return_numeric
+  def return1
     1
   end

-  def return_Array
+  def return2
     []
   end

-  contract :return_numeric, Numeric
+  contract :return1, Numeric
-  contract :return_Array, Array
+  contract :return2, Array
 end
 ```

 Remember to call *contract* **after** defining the methods.
 calling this contract will invoke metaprogramming deities and will ensure that the
-method will return something like a Numeric or a Array.
+method will return something like a Numeric in case of return1 and a Array in case of return2.
 Also, you can call the functions on a typeless manner, just add **"\_typeless"** to the
-end of the name of the method (like *return_numeric_typeless*).
+end of the name of the method (like *return1_typeless*).

 I have also included some types for your commodity.